 There are, by my count, at least seven levels of fried chicken.
 The worst of them is good; the best, which I waited forty-four years to find, led to what can only be called an out-of-body experience.
 Let’s start at …

 Home bakers prize royal icing because it's easy to make, can be thickened or thinned as needed, and mixes easily with food coloring.
 As a result, royal icing is a great choice for colorful cookie designs.
 Use the right technique and you'll be delighted with the results.
 Apply it carelessly, however, and the result can be clumps and a shapeless mess.
-Add this to my Recipe Box.

 Place a thin line around the edge of the cookie if you want an outline.
 Making the outer line first will help hold the rest of the icing in place.
 To apply the outline, use a small applicator tip.
 For firm control, hold the bag by the applicator tip, about one-half inch above the cookie.